 What is Prostate Cancer?

-Men aged 50+ are at greatest risk for prostate cancer, and it is notorious for being extremely slow growing.
+Men aged 50+ are at the greatest risk for prostate cancer, and it is notorious for being extremely slow growing.
 You will not spot many of the symptoms until the cancer’s late stages.
-Although prostate cancer can be treated if it remains within the prostate, it is deadly if allowed to spread through the body.
+Although prostate cancer can be treated if it remains within the prostate, it is often deadly if allowed to spread through the body.

 Traditional Prostate Cancer Treatments & Their Side Effects

 Treatment for prostate cancer varies according to the ‘stage’ the disease is in.
 For example, Stage I prostate cancer could involve radiation therapy.
 In stage III, you may require external radiation plus hormone therapy.
 Because the range of treatments varies, so do the side effects which include: